stites/stites.io/posts/2018-11-02-hasktorch-release.md

 ### Wrapping up

-In working through this example, we've actually implemented something which is fairly low-level.
+In working through this example, we've actually implemented something fairly low-level.
 We never delegate to an optimizing function or do anything fancy with data loader abstractions.
-This about sums up the stage of the hasktorch project: functions like `optimizer`, in PyTorch, abstracts the composition of a forward function with loss, but are also written in python.
+This about sums up the stage of the Hasktorch project: functions like `optimizer` in PyTorch, abstract the composition of a forward function with loss, but are also written in Python.
-Building these these sorts of convenience functions are still a work in progress.
+Building these types of convenience functions is a work in progress.

-Overall, though, hasktorch has enough features in place that the remainder of development is a manual effort of reading the source of ATen and translating various conditionals into type-level constraints.
-For this reason, we are entering a phase of "example-driven" development where we would like to collect PyTorch modules paired with hasktorch conversions in our `examples/` subdirectory, which should make the development of the staticly typed neural interface exciting and accessible to all kinds of developers.
-Off the top of my head, I would say that if you know PyTorch but not Haskell, Austin and I can walk you through some of the Haskell-y bits and you will learn more about PyTorch internals.
-Also, if you know Haskell but not PyTorch, we would love to give you an excuse to submit some simple examples to our codebase and stretch out some of your machine learning chops!
+Hasktorch is entering a phase of "example-driven" development where we would like to collect PyTorch modules paired with Hasktorch conversions in our `examples/` subdirectory.
+We're hoping that this will make contributing code exciting and accessible to all kinds of developers.

+If you know PyTorch but not Haskell, Austin and I can walk you through some of the Haskell-y bits and you will learn more about PyTorch internals.
+If you know Haskell but not PyTorch, we would love to give you an excuse to submit some simple examples to our codebase and flex some of your machine learning chops!

-In a later post, I'll go over some of the internals of hasktorch including a deeper dive into Backpack, GHC's mixin features, how we use the singletons library, aka dependent types in Haskell, and we'll talk a bit more about automatic differentiation.
-By this time, I'm hoping that I may have piqued some interest and that some of you might want to spend some time working on our little project -- I'll also go over some opportunities to contribute.
+In a later post, I'll go over some of the internals of Hasktorch including a deeper dive into Backpack (GHC's mixin features), how we use the singletons library (dependent types in Haskell), and I'll talk a bit more about automatic differentiation.
+I'll also go over some opportunities to contribute.
 Until next time!

 <!--